-2021 Annual Water Quality Report
+2022 Annual Water Quality Report

-West Marin Edition | Published July 2022
+West Marin Edition | Published July 2023

-In North Marin Water District, your water comes from protected watersheds and is purified to remove pathogens, bacteria and viruses.
+In North Marin Water District, your water comes from protected watersheds and is purified to remove contaminants and pathogens, like bacteria and viruses.
 It is continuously monitored to ensure that it surpasses all state and federal standards for health and safety.